Matthew Hall (curler)

-Matthew Hall (born July 10, 1997 in Kitchener, Ontario) is a Canadian curler.
+Matthew Hall (born July 10, 1997 in Kitchener, Ontario) is a Canadian curler from Saskatoon.
+He currently plays second on Team Rylan Kleiter.
 He was a member of the 2019 World Junior Curling Championships gold medallist team.

 Career

 Juniors

 In 2013, Hall and his rink of Phil Malvar, Mackenzie Reid and Cody McGhee won the Ontario Bantam Boys Championship.
 The team went on to represent Ontario at the 2015 Canada Games, where they picked up a silver medal.
 The following season, Hall joined the Doug Kee junior team at second.
 The team won the Ontario Junior Championships and represented Ontario at the 2016 Canadian Junior Curling Championships, where they finished with a 5–5 record.
 The next season, Hall formed his own rink with Jeff Wanless, Joey Hart and David Hart.
 The team began the 2016–17 season by winning the KW Fall Classic World Curling Tour event.
 With this team, he won the Ontario Juniors again, and skipped Ontario at the 2017 Canadian Junior Curling Championships.
 There, the team won a tiebreaker match, and a semifinal before losing to British Columbia's Tyler Tardi in the final.
 Also in 2017, Hall led his Sir Wilfrid Laurier University men's curling team of Robert Lyon-Hatcher, Kenneth Malcolmson and Russell Cuddie to a 3–4 record at the 2017 U Sports/Curling Canada University Championships.
 Hall's junior rink repeated as provincial junior champions in 2018.
 The team had less success at the 2018 Canadian Junior Curling Championships, losing in a tiebreaker.
 Also in 2018, Hall and Riley Sandham won the Ontario Winter Games U21 Mixed Doubles championship.

 For his final year of juniors, Hall moved to Surrey, British Columbia to play for the then two-time Canadian and defending World Junior champion Tyler Tardi rink at second.
 The team started the season by winning the 2018 King Cash Spiel tour event.
 The team represented British Columbia at the 2019 Canadian Junior Curling Championships, winning a gold medal with just one loss along the way.
 The team represented Canada at the 2019 World Junior Curling Championships, where they suffered just two losses en route to winning the gold medal.
 Between the Canadian and World Juniors, the team also made a run at the 2019 BC Men's Curling Championship, but failed to qualify for the playoffs.
 As World Junior champions, the team was invited to play at the 2019 Champions Cup Grand Slam event, where they were winless.